-Straight from the Garden Amigurumi
+Straight from the Garden Amigurumi: Flowers, Fruits, Veggies, and Animals

 These amigurumi cuties will win over your heart!
 I love spring and summertime because of all the flowers and yummy veggies you can eat and grow in your yard.
 And above all, there’s a simple way to enjoy these all year long in your home – simply crochet them!
 For instance, they can be an amazing gift idea for your family, friends, and of course, children to play with.
 They will also make very cute key chains and lucky charms!